ForeignGods/Sorting-Algorithms-Blender/README.md

 Based on the binary heap data structure, heap sort is mainly considered as a comparison-based sorting algorithm.<br>
 In this sorting technique, at first, the minimum element is found out and then the minimum element gets placed at its right position at the beginning of the array.<br>
-For the rest of the elements, the same process gets repeated.
+For the rest of the elements, the same process gets repeated.<br>
 So, we can say that heap sort is quite similar to the selection sort technique.<br>
 Heap sort basically recursively performs two main operations:
 <ul>
-<li>Build a heap H, using the elements of array</li>
+<li>Build a heap H, using the elements of array.</li>
-<li>Repeatedly delete the root element of the heap formed in 1st phase</li>
+<li>Repeatedly delete the root element of the heap formed in 1st phase.</li>
 </ul>

 |<a href="https://github.com/ForeignGods/Sorting-Algorithms-Blender/blob/main/sort_scale/heap_sort_scale.py" target="_blank">heap_sort_scale.py</a>|<a href="https://github.com/ForeignGods/Sorting-Algorithms-Blender/blob/main/sort_color/heap_sort_color.py" target="_blank">heap_sort_color.py</a>|